 Appearance

 Brown-headed spider monkeys have black fur.
 Their faces are flesh-coloured and they have white hairs on their chin.
 The males are slightly larger than the females.
 They have a thin body with long, slim arms and legs.
 Males have an olfactory gland on their chest with which they can deposit scents.
-Brown-headed spider monkeys’ tails are really prehensile.
+Spider monkeys’ tails are really prehensile.
 Their tails are actually like a fifth hand which they use to hold themselves up and to grasp things.
 Their tails can even support their entire body weight.
-A striking detail on female brown-headed spider monkeys is the pink ‘appendage’ on their behind.
+A striking detail on female spider monkeys is the pink ‘appendage’ on their behind.
 This is their clitoris.

 Habitat